-You’ve leveraged LinkedIn to get warm introductions from clients and centers of interest.
+You’ve leveraged LinkedIn to get warm introductions from clients and centers of influence.
 You’ve connected with them on LinkedIn and shared content that resonates with them.
 You have sent a welcome message offering insights on an introductory call, and they booked it.
 Now what?

 Well first, it is NOT a sales call.
 They took your call because you promised value.
 As salespeople, we often want to start with how we can help them, but what we really need to do is start with actually helping them.

 There is a proven 7-step formula for running the first insights call, let’s walk through it….